The Ultimate Guide to Low FODMAP Condiments to Always Have on Hand

 Many condiments are low FODMAP – and some are not – and even the ones that are demand your keen attention to serving size, all of which we discuss below.
 Let’s dive in and take them alphabetically one-by one.

 But First, A Note on Tablespoons

 As always, we use the Monash University Low FODMAP Diet Smartphone App and suggest that you do the same.
 It is the Monash folks who are doing the lab testing of individual ingredients and prepared foods and their information is trustworthy.
-If you see a product with this logo you can rest assured that the food has been lab tested and certified as low FODMAP.

 As Monash is based in Australia, their recommendations reference Australian tablespoons, which are larger than tablespoons EVERYWHERE else in the world.
 This is vitally important to understand when measuring during cooking and especially when suggested serving sizes ARE mere tablespoons, which is the case with most condiments.